hanishkvc/prgs-3d-panda3d-fsim/README.rst

    1) futuristic antigrav engine ;) based spaceship kind of control mode (ie the 6 degrees of movement freedom) OR

-   2) a very very crude hybrid of a powered glider/aircraft with partial antigrav engine allowing backward flying.
+   2) a very very crude hybrid of a powered glider/aircraft with few strange capabilities ;)

 This was done to get some basic feel about Panda3D, and have some fun in the process.
 Also bcas MS seems to have decided not to release MSFS on XBox1X (No No Noooo).

+This provides a 1st person (from imagniary cockpit) view.

 Usage
 =======